5 Common Mistakes Made Before Filing For Bankruptcy

 1. Paying Back Friends, Family, or Asking Someone to Hold Funds

 If you give your money to someone else before you file for bankruptcy, this may seem like a fraudulent transfer to the bankruptcy court.
 You may think your money is safe in someone else’s hand, but that won’t be the case when a court asks to see a bank statement.
-The bankruptcy court may require those funds to be paid toward the debt you are filing bankruptcy on.
+The bankruptcy court may require that you pay those funds toward the debt you are filing bankruptcy on.

 There is a 12-month presumption fraudulent transfer rule for cash payments, and the bankruptcy trustee can undo funds paid to insiders.
 But, you should keep things as they are and know how to protect items as they sit, rather than getting creative in an attempt to protect something that may make the process more difficult or make it easier to lose what you are attempting to protect.